phunanon/Epizeuxis/README.md

 `print` and `println` prints its arguments concetanated as a string to the HTML transcript of the Epizeuxis REPL, either without or with a newline after it.

 **Other currently undocumented functions:**
-`if and or let def recur str reduce when`
+`if and or let def recur str reduce when random rrandom round floor ceil`